EASS-HIT-PART-A-2025-CLASS-VII/InviteR/README.md

 ---

 ## License
-All rights reserved © 2025 InviteR
+All rights reserved for Rafael Jana © 2025 InviteR